 If you're looking to build or rehab real estate property and intend to refinance it to generate rental income or sell it for a profit, a construction loan might be the best option.
 Since most people can't afford to pay for the cost of a new commercial or residential project up front, the process of securing a construction loan typically begins with a lender: local credit unions or regional banks.
 Unlike a conventional loan, however, it’s more complicated to get the green light on your construction loan application because you’re essentially requesting to borrow money for a new build that doesn’t exist yet.

-This post outlines some of the requirements you need in order to qualify for a construction loan.
+Here are some of the requirements you need in order to qualify for a construction loan.

 Qualifications For A Construction Loan